 Back stiffness and pain

 AS flare-ups often come with an increase in back pain and stiffness.
-Pain can make resting and sleeping difficult or impossible for long periods of time.
+Pain can make resting and sleeping difficult or impossible for long periods.

 Uncontrolled pain can lead to fatigue when a person is unable to get enough sleep each night.

-According to Creaky Joints, fever can be a symptom of a flare-up or the result of an infection.
-A person who develops a fever should speak with a doctor.
+Fever can be a symptom of a flare-up or the result of an infection.
+A person who develops a fever should consider speaking with a healthcare professional.

 People who take certain medications, such as biologics, have a higher risk of developing an infection.
-They should report any fever to a doctor so the doctor can check for the presence of an infection.
+Always report any fever to a healthcare professional so they can check for the presence of an infection.

 As many as 75% of people experience emotional symptoms during an AS flare-up, such as depression.
-This may be due to the physical and mental strain that pain and stiffness can put on a person.
+This may be due to the physical and mental strain that pain and stiffness can cause.

 In addition, a